 3. Efficient Marketing Strategies to Drive Demand

 With revenue down, marketing dollars need to be hyper-efficient.
 These strategies have proven to drive demand efficiently, increasing profit earned per guest.

 Digital platforms allow the flexibility for hoteliers to adapt marketing messages as consumer sentiment fluctuates in response to COVID-19.
 With revenue down, marketing dollars need to be hyper efficient.
 Targeted, direct communication to consumers can be a powerful asset for the hotelier looking to stretch their budget.

 Target Past Visitors with a Return Offer

-Past guests who had a good experience are already familiar with your product are more likely to repeat an experience than risk the unfamiliar.
+Past guests who had a good experience are already familiar with your product and more likely to repeat an experience than risk the unfamiliar.
 Target past visitors with a return offer as a “thank you” for past business with messages that make them feel appreciated and welcome.

 Communicate Safety Messages

 When selecting a hotel, enhanced cleaning and hygiene practices are still a high priority according to the AHLA State of the Hotel Industry 2021 Report.
 Guests also feel more comfortable when properties communicate these enhanced cleaning practices.
 Nearly seven out of ten travelers report wanting to hear directly from hotels what measures properties are taking to ensure safety.

 4. Sales Channel Strategies for Sustainable Growth

 Third party sales channels can be a boon for business, but they also pose risks.
 With COVID-19 impacting demand, now is the time to assess your channel strategy and whether it is providing a net benefit.